movebit/move/language/move-analyzer/design.md

 - loading AST and depency's AST into Memory.
 - enter all the global function,const,and struct to `Scopes`.`addresses`.

-Wait,But How can we do that .
+Wait,But How can we do that.

 The main entry point for `Project` to enter item and call `ScopeVisitor`.`handle_item_or_access...` is `visit_module`.
 ~~~